wp-plugins/admin-post-navigation/readme.txt

 == Changelog ==

+= 1.7.1 =
+* Use string instead of variable to specify translation textdomain
+* Re-license as GPLv2 or later (from X11)
+* Add 'License' and 'License URI' header tags to readme.txt and plugin file
+* Add banner image for plugin page
+* Remove ending PHP close tag
+* Minor documentation tweaks
+* Note compatibility through WP 3.4+

 = 1.7 =
 * Add support for localization
-* Change to use post type label instead of post type name, when possible, in link title attribute
+* Use post type label instead of post type name, when possible, in link title attribute
-* Change to use larr and rarr characters to denote direction of navigation
+* Use larr/rarr characters to denote direction of navigation instead of larquo/rarquo
 * Enhanced styling of navigation links
 * Hook 'admin_enqueue_scripts' action instead of 'admin_head' to output CSS
 * Hook 'load-post.php' to add actions for the post.php page rather than using $pagenow